Frequently Asked Questions:

 A. The flu vaccination is recommended every year.
 You can find a listing of DHEC-sponsored Seasonal Flu Clinics on our webpage.
 You can also obtain a flu shot at many other locations such as your health care provider or local pharmacy.
 Also, many school districts offer school located clinics for your child(ren).

 Q. Where can I obtain a Shingles (Herpes Zoster) Vaccine?

-A. Shingles vaccine is recommended for adults 60 and older.
+A. Shingles vaccine is recommended for healthy adults 50 and older.
+Talk to your health care provider, pharmacist or health department about what vaccines you need.
 If you are uninsured or your health insurance does not pay for vaccines you may be eligible for shingles vaccine under our state Adult Vaccine program.
 Please do not let cost prevent you from receiving your vaccinations.
 If you are eligible, you can call your local health department to schedule an appointment to get a shingles vaccination.
-You can also contact your health care provider or local pharmacy to see if they can provide the vaccine for you.
+If you have health insurance, talk to your health care provider or local pharmacy about getting the shingles vaccine.

 Q. I am traveling out of the country.
 What vaccinations will I need?

 A. A list of required vaccinations for various countries is listed on the CDC website under Traveler's Health.